glpi-project/docdev/source/sourcecode.rst

 .. _unittests:

-Unit testing (and functionnal testing)
+Unit testing (and functional testing)
 --------------------------------------

 .. note::

    A note for the purists...
 In GLPI, there are both unit and functional tests; without real distinction ;-)

-We use the `atoum unit tests framework <http://atoum.org>`_; see `GLPI website if you wonder why <http://glpi-project.org/spip.php?breve375>`_.
+We use the `atoum unit tests framework <http://atoum.org>`_ for PHP tests; see `GLPI website if you wonder why <http://glpi-project.org/spip.php?breve375>`_.
 `atoum`'s documentation in available at: http://docs.atoum.org

+For JavaScript tests, GLPI uses the Jest testing framework.
+It's documentation can be found at: https://devdocs.io/jest/.

 .. warning::

    With `atoum`, test class **must** refer to an existing class of the project!
+   This means that your test class must have the same name and relative namespace as an existing class.]

 Tests isolation
 ^^^^^^^^^^^^^^^

-Tests must be run in an isolated environment.
+PHP tests must be run in an isolated environment.
 By default, `atoum` use a concurrent mode; that launches tests in a multi-threaded environment.
 While it is possible to bypass this; this should not be done See http://docs.atoum.org/en/latest/engine.html.

-For technical reasons (mainly because of the huge session usage), GLPI unit tests are actually limited to one only thread while running the whole suite; but while developing, the behavior should only be changed if this is really needed.
+For technical reasons (mainly because of the huge session usage), GLPI PHP unit tests are actually limited to one only thread while running the whole suite; but while developing, the behavior should only be changed if this is really needed.

+For JavaScript tests, Jest is able to run multiple tests in parallel as long as they are in different *spec* files since they don't interact with database data or a server.
+This behavior is the default.

 Type hitting
 ^^^^^^^^^^^^